How to Write

 Having the answers to these questions will help you create a high-quality paper that fully meets the requirements of your professor.
 So, be sure to clarify them.

 Just to give you an idea of how everything should look, let’s consider the two most common formats for this type of work.
-Below, you can find examples of MLA and APA format article review.

-APA Article Review
+APA Format Article Review

-If you are wondering how to write a review in APA style, here are some tips that will help you create correct bibliographical entries for the most commonly-used sources:
+Here are some tips that will help you to write an article review with correct bibliographical entries for the most commonly-used sources:

 • Web: Author’s last name, initials.
 (Year, month date of publication).
 Title.
 Retrieved from (link to your source)